-The City of Fircrest is located between Central Tacoma, Tacoma’s West Slope, and University Place.
+The Fircrest Neighborhood is located between Central Tacoma, Tacoma’s West Slope, and University Place.
 The City of Fircrest is one of those idyllic “small towns” Americans tend to pine for, Fircrest is like something from another time.
 Conveniently located near Highway 16, it’s also a great choice for those with commutes.

 So many people moved to Fircrest during its building boom in the 1950s and 60s and simply never left.
 For this reason, Fircrest has a strong community culture and an abundance of houses from the 50s and 60s that are largely untouched by time.
-As time marches on, these homes have begun to come on the market and midcentury fans are flocking to snatch them up!
+Some of these homes have begun to come on the market and midcentury fans are flocking to snatch them up!
 The new Fircrest Community Pool is open to residents beginning Memorial Day Weekend.

 Fircrest is a time warp back to the 1950's (60's & 70's too).
 It's a great, well established neighborhood that's great for families.
 The central location makes you feel close to everything Tacoma area has to offer.

 So, so many mature trees.
 You are also close to the city while feeling like you live in a quant village out of Twin Peaks...and it's not to hard to find a damn fine cup of coffee.